dCache/dcache/docs/TheBook/src/main/markdown/rf-glossary.md

 Door
 ----
-Door is the generic name for special [cells](#cell) that provides the first point of access for end clients to communicate with a dCache instance.
+Door is the generic name for special [cells](#cell) that provide the first point of access for end clients to communicate with a dCache instance.
 There are different door implementations (e.g., GSIdCap door and GridFTP door), allowing a dCache instance to support multiple communication protocols.

 A door will (typically) bind to a well-known port number depending on the protocol the door supports.
 This allows for only a single door instance per machine for each protocol.